The data were formless like a cloud of tiny birds in the sky

 7.5 Age Variable Analysis and Weight-Age Correlation

-Comment on the expectation of Gaussian for the age variable in the cfseal data.
-Would expect this variable to be Gaussian?
-Briefly explain you answer and analyse the correlation between weight and age, using our four-step workflow and briefly report your results.
+Comment on the expectation of Gaussian for the S10 (Greenshank) counts and S14 (Sanderling) in the waders data.
+Would we expect these variables to be Gaussian?
+Briefly explain you answer and analyse the correlation between S10 and S14, using our four-step workflow and briefly report your results.

 Age Variable Analysis and Weight-Age Correlation